 for thinking it to be undesirable from the hygienic point of

 view.
-It is prevented, in the first place, by every movement
+It is prevented in the first place, by every movement which

-which prevents undue lumbar curvature of the spine, and, in the
+prevents undue lumbar curvature of the spine, and, in the second

-second place, by exercises of the abdominal muscles, which result
+place, by exercises of the abdominal muscles, which result in

-must be followed up by maintenance of the correct position of
+must be followed up with maintenance of the correct position

 17. Special Exercise for the